The one-loop bispectrum of galaxies in redshift space from the Effective Field Theory of Large-Scale Structure: Biased tracers in redshift space

 Doing this for all operators allowed by the equivalence principle (\eqn{fullexp}), we obtain \eqn{schematic}.
 However this expansion is overcomplete, as the $\mathbb{C}^{(n)}_{\mathcal{O},i}$ are not linearly independent.
 A full list of degeneracies is given in \eqn{eq:degen}.
 We then obtain the final bias expansion up to fourth order

 which through the procedure defined above, is the minimal set of linearly independent functions for the bias expansion up to fourth order.
 This parameterization is the same as the one used in the data analysis of \cite{DAmico:2022osl}.
 The operators up to third order are the same as in the basis of \cite{Angulo:2015eqa,Fujita:2016dne}, except that we use $\mathbb{C}_{r^2,2}^{(3)} = \mathbb{C}_{s^2,2}^{(3)}+\sfrac{1}{3}\mathbb{C}_{\delta^2,2}^{(3)}$, as it was easier to generalize.
-The new fourth order $\mathbb{C}^{(4)}_{\mathcal{O},i}$ are explicitly given in \appref{explicit}, and expressions for $\mathbb{C}^{(n)}_{\mathcal{O},i}$ for $n\leq 3$ can be found in {\cite{Angulo:2015eqa,Fujita:2016dne}}. {In this way, our expression \eqn{finalbias} extends the so-called basis of descendants to fourth order.} The dark-matter kernels are obtained by setting $b_1 = b_2 = b_3 = b_4 = 1$, with all of the other bias parameters equal to zero. {A bias expansion to fourth order in real space was also given in {\cite{Desjacques:2016bnm,Eggemeier:2018qae}}, and has the same number of bias parameters as \eqn{finalbias}.}
+The new fourth order $\mathbb{C}^{(4)}_{\mathcal{O},i}$ are explicitly given in \appref{explicit}, and expressions for $\mathbb{C}^{(n)}_{\mathcal{O},i}$ for $n\leq 3$ can be found in {\cite{Angulo:2015eqa,Fujita:2016dne}}. {In this way, our expression \eqn{finalbias} extends the so-called basis of descendants to fourth order.} The dark-matter kernels are obtained by setting $b_1 = b_2 = b_3 = b_4 = 1$, with all of the other bias parameters equal to zero.\footnote{{The formalism to construct a complete basis of biases was originally constructed in \cite{Senatore:2014eva}.
+Subsequently, other procedures, which are expected to be equivalent, were developed.
+Following these procedures, at fourth order in real space, bases were given in {\cite{Desjacques:2016bnm,Eggemeier:2018qae}}, and in \appref{degenandlocalapp} we provide the explicit transformation between our basis and the one used in \cite{Desjacques:2016bnm}.}}